 Democracy

-Without the right to vote, democracy is merely a facade.
-The act of voting ensures that the government reflects the people’s will, making it a true government “of the people, by the people, for the people.”
+Democracy is nothing more than a pretense if people do not have voting rights.
+Because voting guarantees that the government represents the people’s will, it is indeed “of the people, by the people, for the people.”

 Accountability